 The EM&A programme followed the recommended mitigation measures in the EM&A Manual.
 The EM&A requirements as well as the summary of implementation status of the environmental mitigation measures are provided in Appendix J. In particular, the following mitigation measures were brought to attention during the site inspections:

-- Maintain water spraying for active construction area and main haul road. - Check / maintain the plants regularly to minimise generation of dark smoke emission.
+Maintain water spraying for active construction area and main haul road.